 My respect and admiration for the man for whom I worked increased with every contact and discussion.
-At first our relationship was most formal- Captain C and Mr Friedman Later on it became Cal and finally Lambros but it was always.
-Mr Friedman.
-It took Mark Rhoads his administrative assistant and colleague of long standing a dozen years to call him.
-Bill and Mr Friedman was Bill only to his friend and respected colleague Brigadier John H. Tiltman to the Chief.
-ASA and to a handful of senior military officers.
-To the rest including his closest associates of the early 30 s-Solomon Kullback Frank Rowlett and Abraham.
-Sinkov-he was always.
-Mr Friedman-even when they were not in his presence incoming technical papers and pass on to him those meriting his personal attention with a buck slip on top He would buck notes back and forth to me sometimes exchanging six or seven notes Mr Friedman was fond of written records Since he did superior work himself he expected that all those around him would also do the same, without question Compliments were hard to come by Once when I did something evidently worthy of particular notice he wrote on a note Capt C -Good!
-I poked my head into his door and inquired solicitously Are you ill Mr Friedman' No why? he replied I answered You wrote Good! on your note laughed and from then on he allowed himself an occasional complimentary adjective that greatly added to the psychic income that was already mine in having the privilege of working with him.
-On another occasion when I outlined what I thought was an especially good idea he listened patiently and when I had finished said.
-That s fine I have a patent on that At another time I received his compliments on an original procedure until I found
+At first, our relationship was most formal-"Captain C." and "Mr. Friedman."
+Later on it became "Cal" and finally "Lambros," but it was always "Mr. Friedman."
+It took Mark Rhoads, his administrative assistant and colleague of long standing, a dozen years to call him "Bill"; and Mr. Friedman was "Bill" only to his friend and respected colleague Brigadier John H. Tiltman, to the Chief, ASA, and to a handul of senior military officers.
+To the rest, including his closest associates of the early 30's--Solomon Kullback, Frank Rowlett, and Abraham Sinkov--he was always "Mr. Friedman" even when they were not in his presence.

-I used to speak of him affectionately as Uncle Willie - when not within earshot the sobriquet caught on and became widespread at Arlington Hall and when he learned of the appellation he was amused But once at an Agency party when the two of us were by ourselves at the canape table and I called him Uncle Willie, I was made aware of my impertinence One simply did not take liberties with WFF out a couple of weeks later that he had already written about it and had forgotten about it so I embarrassedly brought it to his attention Homerus nutat abhorred imprecise or inelegant language.
-Once when I did not use the term repetition when he felt that I should have he said.
-Don't ever use repeat as a noun again!
-When I found that the dictionary recognized the use of repeat as a noun I was a bit miffed, but I swallowed my pride and was very careful in the future how I expressed myself to the Great One.
-On another occasion when he came across the cover name ICKY in a technical report he blew his top exclaiming that this word made him puke [sic]
+I used to speak of him affectionately as "Uncle Willie"--when not within earshot; the sobriquet caught on and became widespread at Arlington Hall, and when he learned of the appellation he was amused.
+But once, at an Agency party when the two of us were by ourselves at the canape table and I called him "Uncle Willie," I was made aware of my impertinence.
+One simply did not take liberties with WFF.